General Graduation Requirements

-Students with such academically or personally justifiable reasons to extend their graduation term can fill out the Change of Degree Completion Term form and see their advisor for possible approval of the request to extend.
+Students with such academically or personally justifiable reasons to extend their graduation term can fill out the Request to Extend Expected Graduation Term--Undergraduate form and see their advisor for possible approval of the request to extend.
 The form can be found at: https://registrar.calpoly.edu/registrar_forms.

-This form should also be used by students who wish to move their graduation term earlier than the one assigned for them by the university.
+The Notification of Earlier Expected Graduation Term--Undergraduate form should be used by students who wish to move their graduation term earlier than the one assigned for them by the university.
 Advisor approval is not needed to move to an earlier graduation term.

 Once notified that their graduation term has been set, students should access their Degree Progress Report each time they register, to ensure that they are fulfilling the requirements for their degree.Students are encouraged to submit any and all paperwork (substitutions, transcripts for requirements completed elsewhere, etc.) in a timely fashion in order to expedite conferral of degrees.